ndaniele/ndaniele.github.io/_posts/2016-06-21-how_the_web_works_or_the_telegraph_2_0.markdown

 It all starts when you (the user) enter a web address into your browser (www.oldtimevideos.com) your computer sends this address out to a special kind of computer called a server.

-This server checks it's memory to see if it knows the code (or IP address) of the website you want, if it doesn't it sends a message to another server to get the correct address, once it has the code, it sends this code back to your computer.
+This server checks it's memory to see if it knows the code (or IP address) of the website you want, if it doesn't it sends a message to another server to get the correct address.
+Once the server has the correct code it sends this code back to your computer.

 ![](http://i.imgur.com/0SiVyXl.png)

--	This stage is the process is similar to calling the operator -
+-	This stage in the process is similar to calling the operator -

-YOU: “I need the number for Jon Smith in Des Moines, IW OLD TIMEY OPERATOR “one moment please
+YOU: “I need the number for Jon Smith in Des Moines, IW

+OLD TIMEY OPERATOR “one moment please
 …that number is (555-555-5555)

 YOU: “thank you”

 - for your computer -

 YOUR COMPUTER: "I need the IP address for www.jonsmith.com"

 SERVER: "One moment please… that address is 192.168.0.255